mitre/saf-training/src/courses/profile-dev-test/README.md

 ## Overview

-The development and testing of profiles are accomplished using a variety of tools, including Ruby, the Test Kitchen suite, InSpec compliance language, Ansible, Docker, and shell scripting (bash/zsh).
+The development and testing of InSpec validation profiles can be accomplished using a variety of tools working in concert, including Ruby, the Test Kitchen suite, the InSpec compliance language itself, Ansible, Docker, and shell scripting (bash/zsh).
 To contribute with Pull Requests and fixes, you'll need to set up your local test suite by following the instructions provided below.

 ### Key Tools Explained